 Even the most conscientious and well-meaning advocate can find himself or herself in legal hot water when such things materialize.
 In some instances, attorneys are contested by state hearing boards and examiners soliciting details concerning alleged addiction problems and related matters.
 Professional license suspension or revocation can become a real possibility.

-The attorneys at the Century Law Group (with offices spanning California) are duly sensitive to that and well-positioned to help attorneys and other legal professionals put their best foot forward in such matters.
+The attorneys at the Century Law Group, LLP (with offices spanning California) are duly sensitive to that and well-positioned to help attorneys and other legal professionals put their best foot forward in such matters.
 We duly stress on our website that our deep legal team brings “decades of combined experience and a track record of success” in license-defense matters.

 You worked painstakingly and for years to secure your coveted professional credentials.
 Protect them against challenges through alliance with an established law firm that works solely on behalf of licensed professionals facing regulatory challenges.